A. J. Green (basketball): Personal life

-Green's father, Kyle Green, is an associate head basketball coach for Iowa State.
+Green's father, Kyle Green, is a former associate head basketball coach for Iowa State and now the Head Coach for Northern Iowa.
 He was previously an assistant coach and later associate head coach for Northern Iowa.
 Kyle played NCAA Division III basketball for Hamline University before spending one season professionally in Denmark, where he also began his coaching career.
 Green's mother, Michele, played basketball for Hamline and is a chiropractor.
 Green's younger sister, Emerson, played basketball for Cedar Falls High School and is now playing at Northern Iowa.